-The Filson has three exhibits in its newly renovated space: (1) "Called to Arms: Kentuckians in the First World War," which covers the evolution of World War 1 and is located in the Nash Gallery; (2) "Selling the War: Posters from WWI," featuring original lithographic propaganda posters and is located in the Bingham Gallery; and (3) “The Rogers Clark Ballard Thruston Mountain Photograph Collection, 1882-1905,” photographs of Kentucky’s Appalachian region taken during the Kentucky Geological Survey and after in the late 19th and early 20th century and is located in the Owsley Brown II History Center.
+The Filson has two exhibits in its newly renovated space: (1) "Called to Arms: Kentuckians in the First World War," which covers the evolution of World War 1 and is located in the Nash Gallery and (2) “The Rogers Clark Ballard Thruston Mountain Photograph Collection, 1882-1905,” photographs of Kentucky’s Appalachian region taken during the Kentucky Geological Survey and after in the late 19th and early 20th century and is located in the Owsley Brown II History Center.
 A tour of these exhibits is given daily at 2:00 p.m.

 Called to Arms: Kentuckians in the First World War – This exhibit will focus on The Great War both abroad and at home.
 The exhibit covers the evolution of World War I, both locally and globally, by telling stories of local mobilization, sharing perspectives from the trenches, showcasing advances in military technology of the times, and sharing stories from the home front.

-Throughout the month of April, guided tours of these exhibits will be held every Thursday at 11:00 a.m.
-Additionally, our WWI exhibits will be open 30 minutes before and after all on-site WWI programming at The Filson.
+Guided tours of these exhibits are available daily at 2 p.m.
+Tours are free and open to the public.
+Additionally, WWI exhibits will be open 30 minutes before all on-site WWI programming at The Filson.
 A list of our upcoming programs can be found at filsonhistorical.org/events.

 The Rogers Clark Ballard Thruston Mountain Photograph Collection, 1882-1905 – The Mountain Photograph Collection primarily comprises photographs taken in the mountains of Eastern Kentucky, Eastern Tennessee and Southwestern Virginia.
 In 1882 Thruston was hired as a geological assistant under Albert Crandall of the Kentucky Geological Survey.
 The Survey’s goal was to explore and record the natural resources in Appalachian counties.
 The photographs in this exhibit were produced during the mid-1880s when Thruston and Crandall worked for the Kentucky Geological Survey, and from the 1890s through the early 20th century when Thruston continued to work and document Appalachia during his time with the Kentucky Union Land Company.
 The counties featured in this exhibit include: Bath, Bell, Breathitt, Breckinridge, Carter, Elliott, Floyd, Harlan, Knox, Letcher, Pike, Whitley, and Wolfe in Kentucky, and Wise and Lee in Virginia.